 DIVORCE MISTAKES BEFORE THE WEDDING (part 1 of 4)

 Divorce Mistake BW1.
 Not having realistic expectations before the wedding.
-If you can’t become an equal partner and always do your share of work, communicate, being empathetic, and compromising, then do the personal work necessary before you marry.
+If you can’t become an equal partner and always do your share of the work, communicating, being empathetic, and compromising, then do the personal work necessary to gain these skills before you marry.

 Divorce Mistake BW2.
 Not considering the advantages of a prenuptial agreement and getting one signed, especially if your net worth far exceeds your partner’s or you have separate children to protect.